choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 wine.</figcaption>
 </figure>

-I want to write about this because of complaints that Singapore is hot (it is), our offices and universities are too cold;
-I see a lot of portable fans being used around me and I can't stand it;
+I want to write about this because Singapore is hot (it is), and our offices and universities are too cold, and I see a lot of portable fans being used around me and I can't stand it, and I think we're really giving up the opportunity to temper ourselves to the climate.
-I like to sit in darkness, I have fucking night vision;
-I like to sleep with the fan on, and I like to dilute the drinks I buy from stores with water.

-This post is me, an old man (26 as of this post), screaming at clouds because I feel we've upset the balance of nature and lost our ways.

 ## The Sun